projectaki/projectaki/README.md

 ## Personal projects 📔

 I love to code, and I try to always work on some project.
-My projects are kept in GitHub, and are available there.
-Below is a list of most of my projects in GitHub.
-Some of them are only a link to the repository, but some are hosted websites such as this portfolio.
+Almost all of my repos are public.

 ### Badges for this project